Mary Eccles, Viscountess Eccles

-Mary Morley Eccles, Viscountess Eccles (née Crapo; 8 July 1912 - 26 August 2003) was an American-British book collector and author.
-She was renowned for establishing one of the largest private collections of 18th century literature with her first husband, Donald Hyde (1909-1966).
+Mary Morley Eccles, Viscountess Eccles (8 July 1912 - 26 August 2003) was an American-British book collector and author.
+She was renowned for establishing one of the largest private collections of 18th century literature with her first husband, Donald Hyde.
 This includes works from Samuel Johnson and James Boswell.
 She also created an Oscar Wilde Collection which was bequeathed to the British Library in 2003.
+An obituary described her as 'one of the great American collectors of the last century, combining wealth, scholarship, and sensibility in a way that became rare to the point of extinction in her lifetime'.

 Early life and education

 Eccles was born Mary Morley Crapo in Detroit, Michigan, in 1912, to American railway executive Stanford T. Crapo (grandson of Governor Henry H. Crapo) and wife Emma Caroline Morley.
 She attended Vassar College, where she became friends with novelist Mary McCarthy.
 She later attended Columbia University where she undertook an MA and PhD in English literature.
 The dissertation from her doctorate was later developed into a book, entitled Playwriting for Elizabethans.